Feedback through graph motifs relates structure and function in complex networks: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referees for suggestions and critiques that have substantially strengthened the paper.
 This work was supported by an AFOSR grant FA9550-09-0174 to JNK, and by a NIH training grant 5T90DA03243602, as well as NSF grant DMS-1122106 and a Simons Fellowship in Mathematics to ESB.
-SLB acknowledges support from the UW department of Mechanical Engineering and the eScience institute.
+K. Josic and M. Mesbahi provided very helpful insights and comments.
+We thank J. Harris for the list of associational cortical areas.
 We thank the Allen Institute founders, Paul G. Allen and Jody Allen, for their vision, encouragement and support.